 Outpatient programming is an important part of the continuum of care for those seeking to recover from a substance use disorder.
 While occasionally used as a starting point for those new to the world of recovery, outpatient programs are generally not stand-alone.
-In most treatment pathways, they serve as a step-down from inpatient rehabilitation, a way to help assimilate into daily life without excess pressure.
+In most rehabilitation pathways, they serve as a step-down from inpatient treatment, a way to help assimilate into daily life without excess pressure.

 What Is a Partial Hospitalization Program?

-A partial hospitalization program, also known as a PHP, is a form of an outpatient program that is generally utilized directly following detox and inpatient rehabilitation.
-Like residential treatment, PHP is generally quite time-consuming, with meetings and activities spanning for most of the day, often for five to seven hours, five days a week, for around 30 hours weekly.
+A partial hospitalization program (PHP), is a form of an outpatient program that is generally utilized directly following detox and inpatient rehabilitation.
+Like residential treatment, PHP is generally quite time-consuming, with meetings and activities spanning most of the day, often for five to seven hours, five days a week, for around 30 hours weekly.

 The content of the programming in a PHP will vary from one organization to another.
-It may include group therapy, individual therapy, life skills sessions, medication management, and discussion.
+It may include therapy sessions, group sessions, life skills sessions, medication management, and discussion.
 The latter can touch on topics like accountability, anger management, processing emotions, and coping mechanisms.

 The primary difference between PHP and inpatient rehabilitation lies in residence.
 While inpatient requires participants to live in a treatment center, members of a PHP may live at home or in sober living.
 This provides an extra layer of autonomy for those who have successfully finished an inpatient program but are not yet ready to return to the jobs, habits, living arrangements, or lifestyle choices that contributed to the onset of addiction.